-Reducing Your Website's Bounce Rate (Whatever That Means)
+Reducing Your Website's Bounce Rate (Whatever That Means)by system

 Bounce rate, simply put, is the most basic expression of dissatisfaction with your site that users can give you.
 By measuring how many visitors come to your site and leave without viewing any other pages, you can begin to understand what percent of your website traffic is actually engaging with your site and what is driving them away.

 According to a recent article by Matt Quinn on Inc Magazine's website," a 50 percent bounce rate is average.
 If you surpass 60 percent, you should be concerned.
 If you're in excess of 80 percent, you've got a major problem."